techworldwithmurali/devops-zero-to-hero/README.md

 - Creation of Java application using Maven
 - Maven Build Lifecycles
 - Creation of web application using Maven
-- Explain about skip test cases & JaCoCo plugin
+- Explanation of skipping test cases and the JaCoCo plugin
-- Explore `pom.xml` options
+- Exploring pom.xml options

 ## Day 11: Nexus